KilianKegel/FatherlessAmerica/README.md

 |70-79|75|
 |80 and up|82|

-**TABLE 1.1** Adult Americans who agree that “It is much better for everyone involved if the man is the achiever outside the home and the woman takes care of the home and family.”<br>
+**TABLE 1.1** Adult Americans who agree that "It is much better for everyone involved if the man is the achiever outside the home and the woman takes care of the home and family."<br>
 <small>*Source:* National Opinion Research Center, combined data for the 1986-91.</small>

 Daniel Yankelovich also confirms this steady change in American attitudes:<br>